sachinsu/sachinsu.github.io/work_journal/software.md

 		- Errors: the rate of unexpected things happening.
 In payments, we distinguish between payment failures and errors.
 An example of a failure is a charge being declined due to insufficient funds, which isn’t unexpected at all.
 HTTP 500 response codes from our financial partners on the other hand are.
 However a sudden increase in failures might need further investigation.
 		- Saturation: how much load the system is under, relative to its total capacity.
 This could be the amount of memory used versus available or a thread pool’s active threads versus total number of threads available, in any layer of the system.
 	- Implement structured logging - Use co-relation id for every request.

+- Approach to Selecting/Upgrading the technology/tool
+    - Always Measure first
+        - Define your service level objectives (SLOs) and measure them via an observability system like Datadog.
+You usually want, at a minimum, an availability SLO (i.e., 99.9% of requests succeed) and a latency SLO (p99 latency is < 1s).
+        - Define your load objective.
+This is just the number of users you want to be able to support at a given time.
+If you’re launching a new product, ask marketing how much traffic they expect on launch day and double it.
+If there isn’t going to be a splashy launch, try to project out where you’ll be in, say, one year, and add a 10-20% buffer.
+        - Run a load test by spinning up a test cluster and writing some scripts to simulate real usage.
+Keep fixing bottlenecks and re-running load tests until you hit your objective.